-Located just north of Aldeburgh, Thorpeness is a fascinating seaside village, with mock Tudor style buildings.
-The beaches are mainly sandy and behind the village are myriad footpaths, over heath and common land.
-It has associations with J M Barrie’s Peter Pan and an appropriately whimsical ambience.
+Located just north of Aldeburgh, Thorpeness is a fascinating seaside village, the brainchild of Glencairn Stuart Ogilvie.
+Featuring mock Tudor style buildings, the beach is mainly sandy.
+Behind the village are myriad footpaths, laid over heath and common land.
+It has associations with J M Barrie’s Peter Pan and an appropriately whimsical ambiance.

 Amanda’s recollections of beach life through generations.

-It was a chilly, misty morning for this winter visit, but the air was still and the beach felt welcoming.
+It was a chilly, misty morning, but the air was still and the beach felt welcoming.
 Rod fishermen were working from the beach and there was plenty of room for a good stroll along the shingle.
-In the near distance to the south, the mist made neighbouring Aldeburgh appear to be a faraway land, despite being only a short walk away.
-The brightly coloured houses by the beach flickered in and out of view as I strolled by the waterline.
+In the near distance to the south, the mist made gave neighbouring Aldeburgh the appearance of a faraway land, despite its being only a short walk away.
+The brightly coloured houses by the beach flickered in and out of view, as I strolled by the water.